Pierre E. Biscaye

 PhD Candidate in Agricultural & Resource Economics | University of California at Berkeley

 Hello, I am PhD candidate in Agricultural & Resource Economics at UC Berkeley on the 2023-2024 job market.
-I study microeconomics in the context of agriculture, environment, gender, and labor in developing countries, primarily exploiting natural experiments and publicly available data to conduct empirical research.
+I am a development economist and apply tools from microeconomics to study questions related to labor, gender, agriculture, and the environment, primarily exploiting natural experiments and publicly available data to conduct empirical research.

-My dissertation explores how natural disasters affect labor supply over time in different countries in Africa.
+My dissertation explores how natural disasters affect livelihood decisions over time in different countries in Africa.
 My Job Market Paper analyzes the relationship between agricultural shocks and conflict in the short and long term using data on locust swarms and conflict events across African and Arabian Peninsula.

 CV Click here to view my CV

 CONTACT Department of Agricultural & Resource Economics